 Switzerland in the International organization of La Francophonie

-The International Organisation of La Francophonie (IOF) was created in 1970 to bring French-speaking countries together.
-It promotes the French language, cultural and linguistic diversity, and democracy and human rights.
-Switzerland works within it to share its experience as a multilingual French-speaking country, as well as its culture of peace and democracy.
+Established in 1970, the International Organisation of La Francophonie (IOF) is a multilateral body that brings together 88 states and governments that use French as a medium of cooperation.
+It is dedicated to promoting the French language, cultural and linguistic diversity, strengthening democracy and human rights, and fostering sustainable development, particularly through economic ties and increased use of digital technologies.
+Switzerland works within the IOF to share its experience as a multilingual French-speaking country, as well as its culture of promoting peace and democracy.

 The Swiss Federal Assembly and la Francophonie

-Ten Swiss parliamentarians and twelve cantonal representatives take part in the French-speaking Parliamentary Assembly (FPA).
+Ten Swiss parliamentarians and 33 cantonal representatives take part in the French-speaking Parliamentary Assembly (FPA).

 Summit of la Francophonie

-The summit is the highest authority in la Francophonie, and brings together high-level representatives of French-speaking countries.
-Summits take place every two years in an IOF member state, with discussion centring on a specified topic.
+The summit is the highest political forum in la Francophonie, and brings together high-level representatives of French-speaking countries.
+IOF summits take place every two years in a member state, with discussion centring on a specified topic.
+The summit sets the general political direction for la Francophonie as an institution.
+It adopts the general programming framework and appoints the IOF's secretary general for a four-year term.

 IOF events

-The 2023 Francophone Games will take place in the Democratic Republic of Congo, and will be attended by young competitors from Switzerland.
+The 2023 Francophone Games took place in Kinshasa in the Democratic Republic of the Congo, with the participation of young competitors from Switzerland.

 Last update 21.11.2022